Australian Master's Degrees

 IELTS/TOEFL certificate - Most universities allow you to send this at a later date if you don't have it when you send your application.
 We can check this out for you.

-Portfolio - If you are applying for an art or design course you must provide a portfolio with at least ten pieces of your own work on compact disk, slides or web site.
+Portfolio - If you are applying for an art or design course you must provide a portfolio with at least ten pieces of your own work.

 Unlike the USA, most Australian universities don’t require GMAT or GRE for admission to a master’s degree program.